 Battery Life: Which Device Lasts Longer?

-When it comes to battery life, the iPad Pro and MacBook Air have their own strengths and weaknesses.
+When it comes to battery life, both have their own strengths and weaknesses.

 The iPad Pro has a battery life of up to 10 hours of web browsing, video watching, or music playing.
 This makes it a great option for people who are always on the go and need a device that can keep up with them throughout the day.